| |

 time: cement.
 The structures that combined concrete elements

-with a steel structure were economical and confident, although
+with a steel a structure were economical and confident, although

 Mexican society viewed them with reticence until the 1930s.